rohit19209/Data-Visualzations-Using-Matplotlib-and-Seaborn-Libraries-Jupyter---Python-/README.md

 # Data-Visualzations-Using-Matplotlib-and-Seaborn-Libraries-Jupyter-Notebook-Python
-Description - This Python Program is to show different graphical representation/Visualisation of the data through multiple graphs.
+Description - This Python Program is to show different graphical representation/Visualisation of multiple graphs through Multiple datasets.
 <br/>

 Prerequisite tools as follow: